alvarosps/crown-clothing-store-graphql-apollo/README.md

 #### https://github.com/alvarosps/crown-clothing-store-graphql-apollo
 * Replacing most of Context API/Redux Sagas with GraphQL/Apollo (only left Directory Context because of not having Sections in the GraphQL Playground)
 * Mobile responsive styles added
+* Added React Lazy, Suspense to improve performance
+* Create ErrorBoundary component to show error page if anything goes wrong in the components

 ## v2.1
 ### This is following the version v1.0, but it has Context API replacing all of Redux in the app.